You can find all of our legal policies below.

 1. PERFORMANCE AND COMPLIANCE WITH LAW.

 The Parties will work together in good faith to determine applicability of Privacy Laws, and they agree to comply with applicable Privacy Laws and to amend this BAA as necessary for Covered Entity and Business Associate to comply with applicable Privacy Laws, as modified and/or supplemented from time to time.

 Any ambiguity herein must be resolved in favor of a meaning that permits both Covered Entity and Business Associate to comply with applicable Privacy Laws, consistent with the Services Agreement.
 Capitalized terms not specifically defined in this BAA have the meanings assigned to them under 45 C.F.R.
 Parts 160, 162 and 164.

 3. OWNERSHIP OF PHI.

-The PHI, and all information provided to, accessed, created, used, and/or maintained under this BAA is, and will remain at all times, the property of Covered Entity as between Covered Entity and Business Associate.
+The PHI, and all information provided to, accessed, created, used, and/or maintained under this BAA is, and will remain at all times, the property of the respective patients.
 This BAA will not apply to de-identified PHI.